- Clinical and molecular insights into primary pediatric liver cancer

 - Research conducted at: Universiteit van Amsterdam

 CHAPTER 1.
-General introduction to primary pediatric liver cancer and introduction to part I – novel clinical series of primary pediatric liver cancer (Embargo until 07 September 2018)
+General introduction to primary pediatric liver cancer and introduction to part I – novel clinical series of primary pediatric liver cancer (Embargo up to and including 07 September 2018)

 CHAPTER 8.
-The role of the SCCRO family in neddylation in primary (pediatric) liver cancer (Embargo until 07 September 2018)
+The role of the SCCRO family in neddylation in primary (pediatric) liver cancer (Embargo up to and including 07 September 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.